 Website by |

 Every bad thing you can imagine happening to a computing device, can happen to one that sits behind a hacked router.
-The only limit is the imagination of the bad guys.
+The only limit is the imagination and/or technical skill of the bad guys attacking your router.

 A router sits between the Internet and all the computing devices on a LAN.
 To illustrate what can go wrong, consider two people who speak different languages communicating through an interpreter.
 If the interpreter is malicious, they can manipulate either person into thinking anything.